dansleboby/ZoomPHP-sdk/docs/Api/SIPPhoneApi.md

     $config
 );
 $page_number = 1; // int | **Deprecated** - This field has been deprecated and we will stop supporting it completely in a future release.
 Please use \"next_page_token\" for pagination instead of this field.
 The page number of the current page in the returned records.
-$search_key = "search_key_example"; // string | User name or email address of a user.
+$search_key = 'search_key_example'; // string | User name or email address of a user.
 If this parameter is provided, only the SIP phone system integration enabled for that specific user will be returned.
 Otherwise, all SIP phones on an account will be returned.
 $page_size = 56; // int | The number of records returned within a single API call.

 try {